Eczema types: Dyshidrotic eczema self-care

 - Remove rings: Always remove these before washing your hands.
 If the skin beneath gets wet and stays damp, this could cause a flare-up.

-Use lukewarm water: Using lukewarm water every time can help prevent flares.
+- Use lukewarm water: Using lukewarm water every time can help prevent flares.

 - After washing

-- Be irritating your skin
+- Whenever your skin feels dry

 Habif TP, Campbell JL, et al. “Pompholyx” (card #16).
 In: Dermatology DDxDeck.
 Mosby 2006.